ZhuoyuanJiang/RenderMe360_extraction/test_download/process_data/README_EXTRACTION_SCRIPTS.md

 - **Research-specific** optimization (`extract_for_avatar_research.py`)

 This ensures you can work with the 500GB dataset efficiently, extracting only what you need, when you need it.

+## Additional Notes

+### Understanding Masks in Annotation Files (09/03/2025)

+During our testing of `extract_0026_FULL_both.py`, we discovered that annotation files contain mask data without corresponding RGB images.
+This initially seemed confusing - why have masks without images?
+Here's what we found:

+**The Reality of Data Storage:**
+- **Masks ONLY exist in annotation files**, NOT in raw files
+- **Images ONLY exist in raw files**, NOT in annotation files
+- Anno masks: ~72KB per file (grayscale PNG, 2448×2048 resolution)
+- Raw images: ~609KB per file (RGB JPEG, 2448×2048 resolution)
+- Despite both having the same resolution, masks are stored separately from images

+**Why This Structure Exists:**
+The separation appears to be a dataset organization decision rather than a practical end-user feature:
+1. **Annotation workflow**: Different teams might have worked on masks separately from images
+2. **Quality control**: Masks could be verified independently during dataset creation
+3. **Storage optimization**: Anno files kept lightweight with only essential annotation data

+**Practical Reality:**
+- Masks alone without corresponding images have very limited use
+- Users need BOTH: images from raw files AND masks from anno files to work with the data
+- The masks in anno correspond to the same frames as images in raw (e.g., `frame_000000.png` mask matches `frame_000000.jpg` image)
+- The `extract_0026_FULL_both.py` script correctly extracts masks from anno files, while the regular script mistakenly looks for them in raw files and finds nothing
+- **Important:** The original extraction scripts would create empty folder structures even when no data existed (e.g., from_raw/masks/ folders with no files, from_anno/images/ folders with no files)
+- The modified version of `extract_0026_FULL_both.py` now only creates folders when there's actual data to store, preventing these confusing empty directories

+This design choice seems to reflect the internal annotation pipeline rather than end-user convenience.
+For practical use, you'll typically need both anno and raw files to get a complete, usable dataset.